AliKarpuzoglu/Sensor-Visualization-XR/README.md

 # Robot Control using WebVR
-This is a JavaScript library for robotics using WebXR.
+This is a JavaScript library for robotics data visualization using WebXR.

 ## Installation